Matterhorn Frequently Asked Questions

 Where can I get more information on history, books, and additional activities in the region?

-Russian history is vast and there are a few books on The Matterhorn and the region.
+Switzerland has an amazing history and is vast.
+There are a few books on The Matterhorn and the region.
 Check the reading list page of the web site.

 Can I contact the others on the climb?
 How about the guide?